shader-slang/spec/declarations.md

         \code{->} \SynRef{TypeExpression}
 \end{Syntax}

-Every function has a \SpecDef{result type}, which is the type of value that results from calling that function.
+Every function has a <dfn>result type</dfn>, which is the type of value that results from calling that function.
 If a function declaration has a result type clause, then the result type of the function is the type that results from evaluating the type expression in that clause.
 If a function declaration does not have a result type clause, then the result type of the function is \code{Unit}.